 - I had an AMAZING race.
 No GI issues on the run.
-I ran under 4 hours for the marathon and I crossed that finish line and heard, “Jennifer RULON, YOU ARE AN IRONMAN.”
+I ran under 4 hours for the marathon, and I crossed that finish line and heard, “Jennifer RULON, YOU ARE AN IRONMAN.”

 10. Be Careful What you Wish For – Ironman Texas (2016)

 - Third loop of the run.
 Bloody HOT.
 It’s Texas in May.
 What do you expect?
 I had a little convo with God.
 I asked him to help me out and take me home, as this would not be my best race.
 Within 5 minutes, the worst thunderstorm EVER came into The Woodlands.
 Rain was pelting my face.
 Shoes were drenched with water.
 I started laughing.
-I told the big man, I hear ya.
+I told the big man, I hear you.
 We got stopped at mile 20 (some still on their 2nd lap).
-Started getting cold.
+It started getting cold.
 Started back up again after 25 minutes.

 11. Going Back to My Why – Ironman Florida (2016)

-- As I was sitting in a castle, drinking tea and eating a cookie, while my Mom was exploring (probably our 8th castle by this time), I realized I was trying to chase a Kona slot down and I realized this was the wrong way to look at racing.
+- As I was sitting in a castle, drinking tea and eating a cookie, while my Mom was exploring (probably our 8th castle by this time), I realized I was trying to chase a Kona slot down, and I realized this was the wrong way to look at racing.

-- I went back to my Why of Ironman Triathlon Training and I picked Ironman Florida, as it is my happy place.
+- I went back to my Why of Ironman Triathlon Training, and I picked Ironman Florida, as it is my happy place.
 Ocean.
 Beach.
 Reminds me of my Grandpa.

 - It was my 11th Ironman Triathlon.
 It was that tipping point for me.
-I placed 4th in my age group and I was on the Ironman podium and I heard those words, “Jennifer Rulon, YOU ARE AN IRONMAN.”
+I placed 4th in my age group, and I was on the Ironman podium, and I heard those words, “Jennifer Rulon, YOU ARE AN IRONMAN.”

-12. Dreams Really Do Come True but YOU MUST Work Your Ass Off! – Ironman Mont Tremblant (2017)
+12. Dreams Do Come True but YOU MUST Work Your Ass Off! – Ironman Mont Tremblant (2017)

 - After IMFL, I had a spark in my step again.
 I realized that I do much better in a wetsuit in a lake for my swimming.
 So we chose Mont Tremblant.

 - Everything I did heading to Mont Tremblant was spot on.
 My training, my nutrition, my weight drop.
 Heck, we even cut back on alcohol!
 Even my mental toughness was there.
-I mean EVERYTHING came together the day of the race.
+I mean, EVERYTHING came together the day of the race.

-- Eight weeks later, we were at the Ironman World Championship and holy SHIT, I fucking made a 28 year old dream come true!
+- Eight weeks later, we were at the Ironman World Championship, and holy SHIT, I fucking made a 28-year-old dream come true!

 - I did everything I could to make it memorable.
 I was interviewed by Training Peaks, Cervelo, and The Whoop.
-I did the Underpant Run and road on the Queen K. It was bloody perfect.
+I did the Underpants Run and road on the Queen K. It was bloody perfect.

-- My Mom and her best friend was there.
+- My Mom and her best friend were there.
 My best friend was there with her friend.
 My husband qualified as well.
 Even in the swim, I stopped to look up and just screamed.
 The lifeguard asked if I was OK.
 I told him, “Yes, I was fucking happy to be here!”

 - My mile 15 on the run.
-I truly hit the wall but I knew I just needed to finish.
-This was my 13th Ironman Triathlon and I heard those words from my friend, Mike Reilly, “Jennifer Rulon, You are an Ironman!”
+I truly hit the wall, but I knew I just needed to finish.
+This was my 13th Ironman Triathlon, and I heard those words from my friend, Mike Reilly, “Jennifer Rulon, You are an Ironman!”

 14. Things Don’t Always Work Out – Ironman Florida 2018

 - After an epic 2017, I knew it would be to top it.
-I went into 2018 with terrible back pain and come to find out, I pissed off my three bulging discs.
+I went into 2018 with terrible back pain, and come to find out; I pissed off my three bulging discs.
 I didn’t think I could ride again.

 - After April, training started coming around.
 Something else I needed to do was to drop the weight.
 I did.
-I dropped 10 lbs and realized once again, I was in the best shape of my life.
+I dropped 10 lbs and realized once again; I was in the best shape of my life.